amsecada/getstreemlined/_posts/2024-5-1-helloworld.md

 ---
 layout: post
-title: Hello World
+title: Our Clients
-description: Thunder & Showers Bring Out Flowers
+description: View Their Success
-image: assets/images/adamsplit.jpg
+image: assets/images/clienthandshake.png
 ---

 ## Content to be Placed Here.